thedataplace/policies/employee_handbook.md

 - remuneration (paying staff at least a Living Wage and not discriminating against any specific group in this respect)
 - improving the wider diversity of our staff by being positive about employing those under-represented in the technology industry, such as older people, women, those from BAME backgrounds, those with disabilities, including mental health, and LGBT candidates
 - providing ongoing development for staff in both training and development opportunities
-- allowing Trade Union representation, even for staff employed as contractors, and having processes in place to ensure that staff have independent authorities to appeal to in case of any problems
+- allowing Trade Union representation, even for staff employed as contractors, and having processes in place to ensure that staff have independent authorities to appeal to in case of any problems.
 Additionally, we apply the above principles to our suppliers and customers and will not engage with those which flout those principles; our company reputation is worth more than contracts that involve the exploitation of workers.

 ## Equal Opportunities